 The trail descends to cross a stream on large rocks.
 A short distance beyond, it climbs to Over the Top (a rock outcrop to the left of the trail) and descends to Moss Falls, a huge boulder covered with moss.
 It then climbs to Razor Ridge Rock.
 After paralleling a stone wall, the trail turns left, making a sharp U-turn, and descends.
 The trail circles the interesting Roundabout Rock and soon arrives at another junction, where you should turn left.
 Immediately, you’ll cross a stream on rocks.
 After briefly paralleling the stream, the trail bears left and begins to head south.

 At the next junction, you should turn right at a sign “South Loop – to Kiosk” and go through Wedge Walk Rock, a narrow passage between two boulders.
 You’ll soon pass the aptly named TV Antenna Rock and descend to a stream.
 The trail turns right and follows along the stream on large rocks, with the stream directly below (this section of the trail is called the Streambed Steps and is marked with blue paint blazes).
-After a short distance, the trail turns left and climbs rock steps to the left of a large boulder.
+After a short distance, the trail turns left and climbs rock steps to the right of a large boulder.
 It passes Fowler’s Rock and Pauley’s Point Rock and then runs near the edge of an escarpment, with views over a wetland below.

 This loop hike follows winding paths past interesting natural features through a 150-acre preserve in Pound Ridge, in the heart of Westchester County.